tealeeseng/RoboND-DeepLearning-Project/writeup-deeplearning.md

 0.358503763742
 ```

-61s - loss: 0.0307 - val_loss: 0.0298
-epoch time: 36s - loss: 0.0315 - val_loss: 0.0440

 The IoU for the hero about following behind is 0.8928946346302762, while previous score is 0.862560113630525

 The IoU for the hero about detection from far away is 0.14576112948346187, while previous score is 0.13380111678102963

 The final score is 0.358503763742, while 0.347734478092 previously.

 All of these showing around 3-5% improvement, but with the cost of double workload!
 We may want to drop this change, at least for the quick evaluation stage.

-From the score of IoU for the hero about detection from far away, I think the is not enough data about that.
-I believe it is time to collect my own data from Drone simulator.
+From the score of IoU for the hero about detection from far away, I think there is not enough data about that detection.
+I believe it is time to collect more data from Drone simulator.

 ### Additional Data Collection
 Before I start to collect images from Drone Simulator, I review images from sample_evaluation_data/patrol_with_targ folder.